 That means different pages and posts on your website can have different PR.

-Many webmasters figured out that by linking from their popular pages, or the pages that had a bunch of links from outside websites, to their less popular content, they could artificially raise those pages PR.
+Many webmasters figured out that by linking from their popular pages, or the pages that had a bunch of links from outside websites, to their less popular content, they could artificially raise the PR of those pages, which could lead toward better rankings in Google.

 This is/was called Page Rank Sculpting, and it’s not something Google condones.